JT8D-17/x-plane-utility-scripts/Linux benchmarking/Readme.md

 Either of these scripts will automate X-Plane benchmark runs on Linux.
 It will run a standard X-Plane scenario (SMO file) with a certain rendering configuration (numerical code; see below) in either OpenGL or Vulkan mode (XP11 only; XP12 is exclusively using Vulkan) with either LLVM or ACO as a shader compiler (ACO is only available on Mesa drivers).
 Multiple, sequential benchmark runs can be specified.

-Test results are logged in an output file, which is appended and therefor has to be manually maintained.
+Test results are logged in an output file, which is appended and therefore has to be manually maintained.
 New sessions are timestamped.

 &nbsp;

 ## Requirements

 - X-Plane 11.50+/12 (preferably vanilla without any plugins)
-- Bash, grep, sed, uname (should be default in any distro)
+- Bash, awk, grep, sed, uname (should be available in any distro)
 - Xrandr (for reporting display resolutions)
 - Loginctl (determining window manager)